 Answer: Know your limitations.
 If you have no experience with working on a house and no one to guide you I would say tread lightly.
 It takes a certain amount of mechanical aptitude along with the proper knowledge and experience to work on a house successfully.

 Safety is the first consideration.
 Professional trades people have knowledge and perhaps training in how to be safe.
 Some of that knowledge is derived from actual experiences with getting hurt.
-I have an OSHA 30 hour safety card, meaning that I went through their approved safety training.
+I have an OSHA 30 hour safety card, meaning that I went through OSHA’s approved construction safety training.
 However I do not consider myself an expert on safety.
 I am constantly aware of unsafe practices and conditions on a job, but that doesn’t mean accidents won’t happen.
 You must get into a mind set of thinking about safety when planning to do work around the house.
 Avoid unsafe short cuts.
 Read my list below.
 NOTE: Text links below go to applicable products on Amazon.

 Safety Considerations Doing Your Own Work